AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/system-tracked-update-feeds/configure-system-updates.md

  <col>
  <tbody>
   <tr>
-   <td role="rowheader"><span>Adobe Workfront</span> plan</td>
+   <td role="rowheader">Adobe Workfront plan</td>
    <td> <p>Any</p> </td>
   </tr>
   <tr>
-   <td role="rowheader"><span>Adobe Workfront</span> license</td>
+   <td role="rowheader">Adobe Workfront license</td>
-   <td> <p><span>Plan</span> </p> </td>
+   <td> <p>Plan </p> </td>
   </tr>
   <tr>
    <td role="rowheader">Access level configurations</td>
-   <td> <p>You must be a <span>Workfront administrator</span>.
-For more information, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md" class="MCXref xref">Grant a user full administrative access</a>.</p> <p>Note: If you still don't have access, ask your <span>Workfront administrator</span> if they set additional restrictions in your access level.
-For information on how a <span>Workfront administrator</span> can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
+   <td> <p>You must be a Workfront administrator.
+For more information, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md" class="MCXref xref">Grant a user full administrative access</a>.</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+For information on how a Workfront administrator can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
  </tbody>
 </table>

-## Determine which fields `Workfront` tracks for an object type
+## Determine which fields Workfront tracks for an object type

-You can determine what information `Workfront` tracks when users change information associated with a certain object type throughout the entire `Workfront` interface.
-You do this by adding or removing the fields you want `Workfront` to track for that object type.
+You can determine what information Workfront tracks when users change information associated with a certain object type throughout the entire Workfront interface.
+You do this by adding or removing the fields you want Workfront to track for that object type.

 >[!NOTE]
 >
->* `Workfront` cannot track and record updates about calculated custom fields.
+>* Workfront cannot track and record updates about calculated custom fields.
 >* You can customize the system update for projects, tasks, issues, portfolios, programs, and users.
-You cannot customize the system update for templates, documents or timesheets, but `Workfront` does record system updates for these objects.
+You cannot customize the system update for templates, documents or timesheets, but Workfront does record system updates for these objects.
 >

 * [Add fields you want Workfront to track](#adding-fields-to-the-update-feeds)
 * [Remove fields that you don't want tracked](#removing-fields-from-the-update-feeds)

-### Add fields you want `Workfront` to track
+### Add fields you want Workfront to track

-You can add fields you want `Workfront` to track for a particular type of object throughout the `Workfront` interface.
-When users change information in that field, `Workfront` records information about the change as a system update in the Updates area for the object.
+You can add fields you want Workfront to track for a particular type of object throughout the Workfront interface.
+When users change information in that field, Workfront records information about the change as a system update in the Updates area for the object.

 >[!NOTE]
 >